tradovate/example-api-js/tutorial/Access/EX-2-Storing-A-Token/README.md

 ```

-We now supply our data as an object.
+Now we can supply our data as an object.
 We pass a success function and an error function as well.
 If our operation succeeds,
 we store our token and log a nice little message.
 If the operation is a failure we will log the error out using `console.error`.
-Now when we run this code, we should see our success message.
-If we refresh our page, our token should still be stored and so
+When we run this code, we should see our success message.
+If we refresh our page, our token should still be stored.
+Because of this,
 it should display our already-logged-in message.
 There is an exception though - some readers may have gotten a different response.
 If you got a response with properties like `p-ticket` and `p-time` instead of the standard auth response, then you've gotten a
 Time Penalty response.
 There is nothing wrong with this response.
 But it is a possible response, and therefore we should handle it.